bigchaindb/site/_src/_guides/tutorial-piece-of-art.md

 }
 ```

 As a next step, you need to generate a `CREATE` transaction to link the defined asset to the user Alice.
-There are three steps to post this transaction in BigchainDB, first you create it, then sign it and then send it.
-There are different methods for each step:
+There are three steps to post this transaction in BigchainDB.
+First you create it, then sign it and then send it.
+There are different methods for each step.
+Here, we are illustrating one of them:

 ```js
 function createPaint() {